 Project TeamJuan Robles, Emilio Quirós, Andrea Solano, Erick Guevara, Rodolfo Schlager, Isabel Bello, Adriana Serrano, Walter Mora, Allan Calvo, José A. Ruiz

-From the architect.
+Text description provided by the architects.
 ISEAMI concept eradicates in the education and awareness of its occupants and its community,that will be capable tolearn about sustainable living thru its spatial living.
 The house promises a responsible approach to the nature of its location, Peninsula de Osa, a place where the 5% of the world biodiversity is embodied.

 The house is the first stage of the ISEAMI institute (Institute of sustainability, ecology, art, mind and investigation).
 The house is the main area of the institute, therefore, it’s design will serve as a multifunctional place in order to host activities as Investigation, meditation, training, Yoga and joy at the terrace located in the first level.
 At the same time, the Institute director will habit the house on the second level.
 This way, possible functions are maximized on the smallest possible area.